 In Utah, the leading cause of death among youths aged 10 to 17 is suicide.
 What’s more, Utah’s teen suicide rate increased by an average of nearly 23% each year from 2011 to 2015—nearly 4 times the national rate for that same period.
+In total, 150 youths took their own lives during that 5-year period.
 In 2018, Utah’s governor launched a task force to study the problem.

 Given that nearly 70% of Utah’s population is made up of members of the Church of Jesus Christ of Latter-day Saints, the Child-Friendly Faith Project has begun examining whether there is a connection between Utah’s unusually high teen suicide rate and the teachings and practices of the LDS Church.
 (Two other states with large Mormon populations, Idaho and Wyoming, also have teen suicide rates that far exceed the national average.)

 In 2017, the Centers for Disease Control published a report (see p.
 38-9) on the Utah spike which showed:

 Of victims’ cases in which there was documentation of the teens’ religiosity, 40.4% (59) were considered to be religious.
 Of those teens, 81.4% (48) were affiliated with the LDS Church.
 Perhaps more meaningful, of the more than half of the victims’ families who were identified as religious, 84.5% (71) were affiliated with the LDS Church.